hope2handteam/HopetoHand/README.md

-# Welcome to HopetoHand Project!
+# Welcome to our Hope2Hand Website Project!

 # ![Mockuph2h](https://user-images.githubusercontent.com/90310689/188270035-0fa3b55b-fc14-48fe-921d-78ff4f23c2da.png)

-# Hope2hand Desktop and Tablet Fully Responsive Version
+# This is our Hope2Hand Desktop and Tablet Fully Responsive Website

 ## Description of the project